mengwangoxf/mengwangoxf.github.io/index.md

 ## News

 Mar, 2024
-: Cristina and I are recruting a [PostDoc in programming languages](https://www.bristol.ac.uk/jobs/find/details/?jobId=337277&jobTitle=Senior%20Research%20Associate%20in%20Programming%20Languages).
+: Cristina and I are recruiting a [PostDoc in programming languages](https://www.bristol.ac.uk/jobs/find/details/?jobId=337277&jobTitle=Senior%20Research%20Associate%20in%20Programming%20Languages).

 Dec, 2023
 : [Reconciling Partial and Local Invertibility](./Papers/ESOP24.pdf) is accepted by European Symposium on Programming.